Uiedbook/Exabase/README.md

 Exabase does adjusts it memory based RCT (Exabase Regularity Cache Tank) cache usage to 10% by default which is very okay.

-But you can increase to as perferably as 20%, you shouldn't go past 40% if your app is CPU and memory intensive, and the default is best in most cases, however the more RCT space the faster your app Read and write operations will be, i mean lightning speeds, in micro/pico seconds.
+But you can increase to as perferably as 20%, you shouldn't go past 40% if your app is CPU and memory intensive, and the default is best in most cases, however the more RCT space the faster your app Read and write operations will be, we mean lightning speeds, in micro/pico seconds.

-# How to get started with Exabase DBMS.
+# How to get started with Exabase database.

 ### Installation